krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - real time file processing,
   - real time streaming processing,
   - building serverless backends for various different use cases.
+  - Pricing based on memory, and duration (GB-Seconds).
+Millisecond Metering

 There is an upper limit on number of __concurrent lambda function executions__ for your account in each region.